-Some estimates of standard errors for main variables are available in the supporting tables, Wealth in Great Britain R6: Quality Indicators.
+Some estimates of standard errors for main variables are available in the supporting tables, Wealth in Great Britain round 7: Quality indicators.
 However, these standard error estimates do not account for imputation, which may affect variability.

 Additional inaccuracies, which are not related to sampling variability, may occur for reasons such as errors in response and reporting.
 Inaccuracies of this kind are collectively referred to as non-sampling errors and may occur in a sample survey or a census.
 The main sources of non-sampling error are:

-response errors such as misleading questions, interviewer bias or respondent misreporting
+response errors resulting from misleading questions, interviewer bias or respondent misreporting

 bias resulting from non-response, as the characteristics of non-responding persons may differ from responding persons

 data input errors or systematic mistakes in processing the data